toystars/react-native-dynamic-form/README.md

 ```

 ## Usage
-Note: Ensure to add and configure [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons) and [react-native-dialogs](https://github.com/aakashns/react-native-dialogs) in your project before using this package.
+Note: Ensure to add and configure [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons) in your project before using this package.

 You can clone and try out the [sample](https://github.com/toystars/dynamic_form_sample) app.